Hydroponic Farming FAQ:

 Hydroponic farming FAQ # 25: What is the scope of hydroponic farming in India?

-The scope of hydroponic farming in India is limited to the expertise in the area.
+The scope of hydroponic farming in India is limited to expertise in the area.
 With growing technology, high input gives higher output plus higher risk.
 So practicing such techniques in India will need knowledge and expertise.
 Even before starting large farms, people should focus on the productivity and quality of small hydroponic farms and slowly expand them.
-Awareness among the population and proper training can help people invest into hydroponics.
+Awareness among the population and proper training can help people invest in hydroponics.
 In India we have several wastelands, which have poor soil quality and are abandoned; such lands can be brought under hydroponic farming and can be made useful for growing vegetables and plants on a large scale.

 Hydroponic farming FAQ # 26: why do we sanitize and sterilize hydroponic systems and how?

-Sanitation of the farm may involve sweeping the floor, removing the dead and unwanted material, cleaning the filters, properly maintain the planting and cleaning area, etc. sterilizing is required to kill the microbes from spreading and causing disease to plants.
+Sanitation of the farm may involve sweeping the floor, removing the dead and unwanted material, cleaning the filters, properly maintain the planting and cleaning area, etc. sterilizing is required to kill the microbes from spreading and causing the disease to plants.
 Sterilizing is done with bleach or hydrogen peroxide.
 And sanitation is maintained using degreasing agents.
 Organic compounds like vinegar can also be used.

 Hydroponic farming FAQ # 27: Do you need sunlight for hydroponics?

-Yes, hydroponic plants need direct sunlight at least for 4 to 6 hours in a day and may need bright light for 12 to 14 hours in a day.
+Yes, hydroponic plants need direct sunlight at least for 4 to 6 hours a day and may need bright light for 12 to 14 hours in a day.

 Hydroponic farming FAQ # 28: what are the optimum temperature and humidity requirements for hydroponic systems?

 The temperature of the nutrient solution should be maintained between 20-22˚C. The humidity around the place should be maintained around 40-60%, but this may change depending on the plants that are grown in the system.
-At these temperature and humidity levels the plants have easy access to nutrients and survive better.
+At these temperature and humidity levels, the plants have easy access to nutrients and survive better.

 Hydroponic farming FAQ # 29: What are the common pests that infest the hydroponic plants and how do you control them?

 The common indoor plant pests that infest the plants are spider mites, thrips, aphids, whiteflies and fungus gnats.
-These pests can be driven away by bio-pesticides or by natural methods like sticky traps, organic sprays, beneficial predators, etc. Apart from all these there could be another way of protection by putting a rhino skin, which is a potassium sulphate foliar application as a protective coat over the plants such that they have minimal insect or pest infestation.
+These pests can be driven away by bio-pesticides or by natural methods like sticky traps, organic sprays, beneficial predators, etc. Apart from all these, there could be another way of protection by putting a rhino skin, which is a potassium sulfate foliar application as a protective coat over the plants such that they have minimal insect or pest infestation.

-Hydroponic farming FAQ # 30: What are the common diseases that infect the hydroponic plants and how do you control them?
+Hydroponic farming FAQ # 30: What are the common diseases that infect hydroponic plants and how do you control them?

 Commonly found hydroponic or indoor plant diseases are powdery mildew, downy mildew, gray mold, root rot, iron deficiency, etc. preventing the diseases is highly important rather than curing them.
-Some preventive measures are to wear clean clothes, immediate cleaning of spills and runoff, sanitizing the plant surrounding.
+Some preventive measures are to wear clean clothes, immediate clean of spills and runoff, sanitizing the plant surrounding.
 The disease can also be controlled by maintaining the proper pH of the soil.